elhamafzalizadeh/Sonobuoy/README.md

 ```

-# Pulling Sonobuoy Images from a Private Repository
+# Running Sonobuoy using Private Repository

 Create a yaml file like: custom-repo.config.yaml